 Our health care assistant provides the following services:

-The nurse comes in from Basildon for our blood clinic on a Friday at Peartree Surgery on Friday mornings.
-There are only 20 appointments available so this is done on a first come, first served basis.
+The nurse comes in from Basildon for our blood clinic on a Friday at Peartree Surgery on Friday mornings 9.30am-10:45am.
+We have 20 prebookable appointments each week, we are unable to accept walk in patients.
+Patients with an appointment are able to collect a ticket from reception at 9am and will be seen in order when the nurse arrives.
 If you are on Warfarin or fasting please let the reception staff know as you will be given priority.
-Tickets will not be given out until 9.30am.

 There are also services available at Orsett and other local clinics.